User Authentication with Out-of-Band SMS

 What you need:

-• A bearer token (Access token) obtained by authenticating a privileged user (Organization Administrator, Client ID M2M) through an authentication flow.
 You need a privileged user to have enough permissions to perform the actions listed below.
-Using a bearer token from a non-privileged user / Client ID will result in 401 / 403 HTTP responses from the Authentication Service APIs.
-To learn how to get a token, see Enabling User Authentication.
+Using a bearer token from a non-privileged user / Client ID will result in 401 / 403 HTTP responses from the HID Authentication Service APIs.
+To get a token, see Enabling User Authentication.

 The available policies are:

-• AT_OOBSMS: Out-of-band SMS policy designed to be used with SCIM API's only.
-This policy requires an activation code.
+• AT_OOBSMS - Out-of-band SMS policy designed to be used with SCIM API's only

-• AT_TXOOB: Out of band SMS policy designed to be used for transaction signing.
+• AT_TXOOB - Out of band SMS policy designed to be used for transaction signing

-For further details regarding these authentication policies, see Authentication Policies in the HID Authentication Service
+For further details regarding these authentication policies, see Authentication Policies in the HID Authentication Service.

-POST https://AAAS_PLATFORM/scim/YOUR_TENANT/v2/Users/.search HTTP/1.1
+POST https://[base-server-url]/SCIM/tenant/v2/Users/.search HTTP/1.1

 Authorization: Bearer YOUR_BEARER_TOKEN